bekdepostan/unlogic/content/2014-08-08-why-it-will-be-quiet.rst

 full time job and a family.
 Both these things are time consuming and that leaves little time for me to tinker, hack, code, write whatever.
 So I've decided that rather than shoe horn in half-assed attempts, I'd rather just take a step back.
-Going by the simple idion of
+Going by the simple idiom of
 `"Anything worth doing, is worth doing right" <http://i.imgur.com/8maeRT0.jpg>`_.
 That doesn't mean I will be giving up coding, hacking, whatever, completely, it just means I will be working on things that aren't really worth writing about or that have already been written about a hundered times over.